Trump’s new social media SPAC is soaring. Also, what is a SPAC?

-Both ventures are centered on special purpose acquisition companies, or SPACs, which exist solely to raise money from investors and find a private company to merge with and take public.
+Both ventures are centered on special purpose acquisition companies, or SPACs, which exist solely to raise money from investors and find a private company with which to merge and go public.

-Though SPACs in their current form have been around since the early 2000′s, they have exploded in popularity in recent years, drawing in celebrities like Shaquille O’Neal, Jay-Z and the former president.
-But they’ve also drawn regulatory scrutiny, the ire of scorned investors, and some harsh pullback from the market.
+Although SPACs in their current form have been around since the early 2000s, they have exploded in popularity in recent years, drawing in celebrities including Shaquille O’Neal, Jay-Z and the former president.
+But they’ve also drawn regulatory scrutiny, the ire of investors who got burned and some harsh pullback from the market.
 Here’s what you need to know about this popular alternative to an IPO.

 What is a SPAC?